Home

 Homework: Students write a scene that shows a secret fear of the character whose profile they created as their previous homework.
 They have the choice of creating a new character profile for this assignment if they prefer.
 Students read "Scissors" by Charles Baxter to prepare for the next class.

-See more creative writing lessons:
+See more creative writing lesson:

 Go on to Lesson 4 (Showing Versus Telling, Continued).